nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 will either be a list of matching names of workout or 'Sorry, no matching workout found' if the user has entered the command correctly.

-The following sequence illustrates how the `search /workout` command works in greater detail:
+The following sequence diagram illustrates how the `search /workout` command works in greater detail:

 ![Search Exercise Sequence Diagram](uml/sequenceDiagrams/images/searchWorkout.png)